Shaileshmsk/gcp-devops/readme.md

-### This is a repo for a new GCP-DevOps-Project from kodekloud.
+### This is a repo for a new GCP-DevOps-Project from kodekloud